Local Laws and Customs in Vietnam: Know Before You Go

 Beware Vietnam's visa rules

 Another word of warning – do not believe the Government EVisa website when it says your application will be approved within three working days.
-I know someone who in early 2023 had to cancel a trip to Vietnam at the last minute because their application took four times longer than that to be processed.
+I know someone who had to cancel a trip to Vietnam at the last minute because their application took four times longer than that to be processed.

 Vietnam's road laws are strict